kabaacke-psy/Helpful-Snippets/README.md

 - Runnables

   *Files configured to be run via command line interface*
+  - *aparc_aseg_parcellation_runtime.py*:

+    Converts files from .nii or .nii.gz to numpy files representing the BOLD timeseries within ROIs defined by a a segmentation file (aparc+aser.nii.gz) and a reference file specifying which values are to be used.All extra arguments will be passes as Notes values in the meta-data json file.
+Use *python3 aparc_aseg_parcellation_runtime.py --help* for more information
+  - *nifty2numpy_parcellation.py*:

+    Converts files from .nii or .nii.gz to numpy files representing the BOLD timeseries within ROIs defined by parcellation atlases.
+All parcellations are based on the assumption of FSLMNI_152_2MM space input files.\nAll extra arguments will be passes as Notes values in the meta-data json file.
+Use *python3 nifty2numpy_parcellation.py --help* for more information
 - Snippets

   *Notebooks or code files documenting how to accomplish various processes*